DJMax Portable 3: Announcement

 PM Studios officially announced on 25 May 2010 that the game would be released in North America, and that they were aiming for a North American release within October 2010.
 The game will be released in both UMD and PlayStation Network Digital Download format.
 It is to feature more than 30 songs, various modes and options, and an unannounced new feature (which was later confirmed as the X.2T modes).

-There will be two different limited editions (one for the USA and the other one for Korea) which includes various extras like artbooks and the original soundtrack to the game.
+There will be two different limited editions (one for the US and the other one for Korea) which includes various extras like artbooks and the original soundtrack to the game.
 Both of them are strictly limited to 1000 pieces.
 The single UMD would be limited to 6000 discs in the US.
 The limited edition for the US version were sold exclusively on Bemanistyle.